 Providing natural flood management (NFM) interventions with a quantified impact on flood risk

-Data provided by this project will also provide a directory of evidence to be used by NFM practitioners to help them decide which interventions are best placed for these particular catchments within the Upper Rother by quantifying the impact of flood related benefits.
+Modelling data provided by this project will provide a directory of evidence to be used by NFM practitioners to help them decide which interventions are best placed for these particular catchments within the Upper Rother by quantifying the impact of flood related benefits.
 This will allow for interventions to be prioritised.
 There is an increasing need to quantify the outcomes of NFM, especially when trying to releasing funding for catchments, modelling offers one way to help showcase the impacts of NFM and to make sure they are in the most effective locations.

 This project is a follow on project to the Don Hidden Heritage Secret Streams iCASP project, which brought together open access data to map the best sites for interventions by creating hotspot (risk) and opportunity maps.
 In that project, interventions were chosen which would help slow the flow, decrease diffuse pollution and increase landscape connectivity.

-Duration: April 2021 – October 2022
+April 2021 – October 2022